ZEN-universe/ZEN-temple/README.md

 ## 📤 Release workflow

 To create a new release of ZEN-temple follow the following steps.
-The idea is that for each major release (from `v0.4.x` to `v0.5.0`) we sync the version number of ZEN explorer and ZEN temple
+The idea is that for each major release (from `v0.4.x` to `v0.5.0`) we sync the version number of ZEN-explorer and ZEN-temple

-1. Bump version in ZEN explorer `bash scripts/bump_version.sh` and update its CHANGELOG.md.
+1. Bump version in ZEN-explorer `bash scripts/bump_version.sh` and update its CHANGELOG.md.
 2. Commit and upload the updated files to GitHub.
-3. Create a new release for ZEN explorer: https://github.com/ZEN-universe/ZEN-explorer/releases/new
+3. Create a new release for ZEN-explorer: https://github.com/ZEN-universe/ZEN-explorer/releases/new
-4. Bump version in ZEN temple `bash scripts/bump_version.sh` and update [CHANGELOG.md](CHANGELOG.md).
+4. Bump version in ZEN-temple `bash scripts/bump_version.sh` and update [CHANGELOG.md](CHANGELOG.md).
 5. Commit and upload the updated files to GitHub.
-6. Create a new release for ZEN temple, e.g. `<version>`.
+6. Create a new release for ZEN-temple, e.g. `<version>`.
 For a pre-release also add a suffix `.dev1`, i.e. `<version>.dev1`, and mark the release as pre-release: https://github.com/ZEN-universe/ZEN-temple/releases/new
 7. (optional) Look at PyPI whether the new release has successfully been created: https://pypi.org/project/zen-temple/#history